dev4dummies/dev4dummies.github.io/_posts/2015-12-18-bash-functions.md

 ---

-Ever with you could do this to create a file with all the necessary folders?
+Ever wish you could type this to create a file along with any necessary folders?

     touch public/views/about.html

-just open up your .bash_profile file and paste in the following function
+Just open up your .bash_profile file and paste in the following function

     ptouch() {
       for p in "$@"; do